StepanyanAlbert/kiwi-google-review-plugin/readme.txt

  You can have as many as you wish, from different places and multiple sliders on the same page.
 = What sort of support do you offer ? =
 We pride ourselves on offering excellent support!
 Most of the time you will be talking directly with the plugin developer via the email at info@kiwi-science.com

+== Screenshots ==

+1. Welcome screen
+2. Find your place using Google maps
+3. The generated shortcode and a preview of your reviews
+4. Reviews displayed on a page
+5. Multiple review blocks support